jishnu2021/Pose-to-Earn/README.md

 - **Mediapipe**: For the pose detection technology that enables our exercise tracking.
 - **Avalanche**: For providing the blockchain infrastructure on the Fuji testnet where our NFTs are minted.
 - **Router Nitro**: For the cross-chain wallet extension that enhances our platform's functionality.
-- **https://github.com/Haripandey21/Nfts-Minting_Dapp**: Took reference from this repo helped a lot in building the project.
+- **https://github.com/Haripandey21/Nfts-Minting_Dapp**: Took reference from this repo for building the smart contract.

 Thank you for visiting the Pose-To-Earn repository.
 Dive in and start earning while you exercise!